gputtley/INNFER/workflows/boosted_top_mass_ak8.md

 innfer --step="TrainDensity" --cfg="${cfg}" --density-architecture="density_default.yaml"
 ```

-In this case, we are using regression models for weight variations.
+In the case where we are using regression models for weight variations.
 This training can be performed with a similar command.

 ```
 innfer --step="TrainRegression" --cfg="${cfg}" --density-architecture="regression_default.yaml"